-- (1) If TMDL compliance monitoring indicates that the Malibu MS4 permittees are causing or contributing to an exceedance of the WLAs in the receiving waters, the permittees shall conduct a source identification study and implement additional controls sufficient to achieve the WLAs in the receiving waters. - 6.
-TMDL for Trash in Revolon Slough and Beardsley Wash - (a) Wasteload Allocations - (1) WLAs are zero trash. - (b) Compliance Monitoring - (1) Responsible jurisdictions will develop a TMRP for Executive Officer approval that describes the methodologies that will be used to assess and monitor trash in Revolon Slough and Beardsley Wash and/or within responsible jurisdiction land areas.
-The TMRP shall include a plan to establish the trash Baseline WLAs. - (2) If any WLA is exceeded at a compliance monitoring site, permittees shall implement BMPs in accordance with the TMDL Technical Reports.
-Implementation Plans or as identified as a result of TMDL special studies identified in the Basin Plan Amendment.
-Following these actions, Regional Water Board staff will evaluate the need for further enforcement action. - (c) Actions and Special Studies required of Revolon Slough and Beardsley Wash MS4 permittees.
-(1) Per the adopted Basin Plan Amendment, compliance with the TMDL may be either through a progressive implementation schedule of full capture devices are at the implementation schedule of full capture.
+- (2) The summer dry weather wasteload allocations are to be achieved no later than January 24, 2009.
+The winter dry weather wasteload allocations are to be achieved no later than January 24, 2012. - (b) Compliance Monitoring: - (1) Achievement of the WLAs is to be determined through receiving water monitoring conducted in accordance with the Malibu Creek and Lagoon Bacteria TMDL Compliance Monitoring Program approved by the Executive Officer. - (2) If any WLA is exceeded at a compliance monitoring site, permittees shall implement BMPs in accordance with the TMDL Technical Reports, Implementation Plans or as identified as a result of TMDL special studies identified in the Basin Plan Amendment.
+Following these actions, Regional Water Board staff will evaluate the need for enforcement action. - (c) Actions and Special Studies required of Malibu MS4 permittees: - (1) If TMDL compliance monitoring indicates that the Malibu MS4 permittees are causing or contributing to an exceedance of the WLAs in the receiving waters, the permittees shall conduct a source identification study and implement additional controls sufficient to achieve the WLAs in the receiving waters. - 10.
+TMDL for Trash in Revolon Slough and Beardsley Wash - (a) Wasteload Allocations - (1) MS4 permittees discharging to Revolon Slough and Beardsley Wash (Ventura County Watershed Protection District, County of Ventura and the cities of Camarillo and Oxnard) shall implement BMPs to achieve the WLAs of zero trash. - (b) Compliance Monitoring - (1) Responsible jurisdictions will develop a TMRP for Executive Officer approval that describes the methodologies that will be used to assess and monitor trash in Revolon Slough and Beardsley Wash and/or within responsible jurisdiction land areas.
+The TMRP shall include a plan to establish the trash Baseline WLAs. - (2) If any WLA is exceeded at a compliance monitoring site, permittees shall implement BMPs in accordance with the TMDL Technical Reports, Implementation Plans or as identified as a result of TMDL special studies identified in the Basin Plan Amendment.
+Following these actions, Regional Water Board staff will evaluate the need for enforcement action.

+- (c) Actions and Special Studies required of Revolon Slough and Beardsley Wash MS4 permittees - (1) Per the adopted Basin Plan Amendment, compliance with the TMDL may be either through a progressive implementation schedule of full capture devices or implementation of other measures to attain the required trash reduction.